ryangurn/dropcam/README.md

 There's no public documentation for this API as most of it was reverse engineered from their private API.
 There is a beta program available to access official API resources, however they are selective towards who can use it.
 Consider this experimental until further notice as it can break when their private API is updated.
+Report any bugs if you come across them.

 ## Features
 - Dropcam Scope